wp-plugins/clickbank-niche-storefronts/readme.txt

 1. After the activation of plugin, you may click on 'settings' link of the plugin as shown in below picture.
 2. Please enter your CBproAds.com account ID here in this step.
 [Sign up @ CBproAds.com](http://cbproads.com/join.asp) to get one.
 It is absoultely free to join.
 3. You can find the niche code of the desired niche at  [here](http://cbproads.com/clickbank_niche_storefront_wordpress_plugin.asp)
-4. Place the shortcode `[cb-storefront]` to any WordPress page/post.
+4. Place the shortcode `[clickbank-niche-storefront]` to any WordPress page/post.